aolarchive/postable/readme.md

 ## Implementation

 Postable works by using redis for pub/sub.
 See below for a high-level sequence diagram:

+In the diagram below, `Potable 1` and `Postable 2` can either be the same or different boxes in the same cluster.

 <img alt="Sequence Diagram" src="https://github.com/aol/postable/raw/master/docs/img/sequence.png" width="650">